Generic Name: hydromorphone (HYE-droe-MOR-fone)

 Brand Name: Dilaudid

-Hydromorphone tablets is a narcotic pain reliever that may become habit-forming.
+Hydromorphone tablets are a narcotic pain reliever that may become habit-forming.
 Do NOT take more than the recommended dose, take for longer than prescribed, or take more often than prescribed without checking with your doctor.

 Hydromorphone tablets may also cause severe breathing problems.
 This effect may be worse if you take it with alcohol, with other narcotic pain relievers, or with certain other medicines.
 Ask your doctor or pharmacist if you have questions about which medicines may add to this effect.
 Contact your doctor right away if you experience slow or shallow breathing.

-Hydromorphone tablets is used for:
+Hydromorphone tablets are used for:

 Treating pain in certain patients.